xinwenfu/mitmproxy-get/README.md

 ```

 # 7. Replace certificate in firmware
+We now demonstrate a more realistic example of using mitmproxy to perform traffic analysis of the ESP32 app that uses https.
-Here is the scenarion we consider: a victim ESP32 device contains the web server's certificate, and communicates with the web server.
+Here is the scenarion we consider: a victim ESP32 device contains the web server's certificate, and communicates with the web server via https.
+The attacker wants to use mitmproxy to analyze the network traffic between the ESP32 and web server.
+We assume the attacker cannot get the web server's private key.
+Therefore, the attacker needs to generate a private key and certificate for mitmproxy and replace the victim device's certificate with mitmproxy's certificate.

 In this demo, we use the ESP-IDF environment to build the firmware of the victim ESP32 device.
 In the ESP-IDF environment, when we create a private key and certificate for the web server, we shall specify a start date earlier today for the certificate.
 Otherwise, while connecting to the web server, *tls* at the ESP32 will report the error "The certificate validity starts in the future". *faketime* package can be used to this end
 ```
 sudo apt install faketime